-Hesperoyucca whipplei-Lichen Alliance (Our Lord's Candle-Lichen Sandstone Cliff) is dominated by Hesperoyucca whipplei (Our Lord's Candle), a native scrub species that dies after it flowers (if it has not previously branches out at the base).
+Hesperoyucca whipplei-Lichen Alliance (Our Lord's Candle-Lichen Sandstone Cliff) is dominated by Hesperoyucca whipplei (Our Lord's Candle), a native scrub species that dies after it flowers.
 This plant community includes a significant contribution by lichen-covered rock outcrops as well.

-Our Lord's Candle generally forms one long inflorescence, exerting from a dense basal rosette of flat, pointed, gray-green, long leaves; and it has spheric, white flowers with purple tips.
+Our Lord's Candle generally forms one long stem, exerting from a dense basal rosette of flat, pointed, gray-green, long leaves; and it has spheric, white flowers with purple tips.
 Hesperoyucca whipplei is common in chaparral and coastal or desert scrub communities, at elevations below 2,500 meters (Hickman 1993).
 Typically Hesperoyucca whipplei is an important contributor to alliances such as Salvia apiana Alliance, Salvia leucophylla Alliance, or Eriogonum fasciculatum Alliance onsite; however, this species forms Hesperoyucca whipplei Alliance on the cliff faces of the southeastern and western portions of the project site.
 This plant community supports sparse habitat on the dry, crumbling soil.
 Chorizanthe staticoides (Turkish Rugging) is the associate species observed growing with the scattered Hesperoyucca whipplei plants, which function as shrubs.
-Hesperoyucca whipplei-Lichen Alliance occupies approximately 0.57 acres of the project site.